 Most reports allow entering selections before report execution.
-Selections limit the result set of the report so as to extract only records that match the selection.
+Selections limit the result set of the report to extract only records that match the selection.

 A selection variant can be created in SAP at the input screen of an ABAP report.
 The purpose of a variant is to save selection settings on your input screen.
-This minimizes the need to enter selections each time you run a report.
+The purpose of a variant is to minimize the necessity to enter selections when running a report.

 Note: Manual selections and variants can be combined.
 Manual selections overwrite any selections in the variant.